Affiliate Disclosure

 - Crack the release valve slowly and lower evenly to the ground — don't drop it quickly.

-- Confirm all four tyres are down before removing the jack and chocks.
+- Confirm all four tires are down before removing the jack and chocks.

 - Do a walk-around — caps and fasteners back, nothing hanging loose — before you drive.